...Customize my TUMail address?

 ...Find an inexpensive computer?

 Temple's Computer Recycling Center offers refurbished used computers at an extremely reasonable price.
 While these are not the newest computers, they are adequate for most students for doing Internet research, emailing and writing papers for class.
 Microsoft-compatible computer systems, including Windows, can be purchased for as low as $100.
 And with Temple's new MS Office program, Temple students will be able to download the MS Office Suite for free.
-While these computers may not be able to run the latest Adobe Suite Software, we reccomend that you save money by waiting to purchase that software and use the computers in the Tech Center (which all have this software installed) until you are sure of what equipment you will need for your upper classes/career after college to purchase expenisve laptop computers with the latest software.
+Remember that you can always use the computers in the Tech Center until you are sure of what equipment you will need for your upper classes/career after college to purchase expensive laptop computers with the latest software.
 You may find that what you think you need is not what you really need once you get into your major.
-By the time you are a senior, when you really need the computing power, most of the hardware and software you buy as a freshman will be out-of-date!
+By the time you are a senior when you really need the computing power, most of the hardware and software you buy as a freshman will be out-of-date!

 ...Have a sale in the Tyler lobby?